cstb/citygml-energy/guidelines/Guidelines_EnergyADE.md

 Building Physics Module
 -----------------------

-This central module of the Energy ADE contains the thermal building objects required for the building energy modelling (e.g. 'ThermalZone', 'ThermalBoundary', 'ThermalComponent').
+This central module of the Energy ADE contains the thermal building objects required for the building energy modelling (e.g. `ThermalZone`, `ThermalBoundary`, `ThermalComponent`).
 These thermal building objects are linked to the CityGML building objects through its `_AbstractBuilding`, `_BoundarySurface` and `_Opening` classes.

 <h3>Building, zones and boundaries